youseffahmedd/youseffahmedd/README.md

 ## 👨‍💻 About Me

-🎓 I graduated from the **Faculty of Computers & AI at Cairo University**.
+🎓 I graduated from **Faculty of Computers & Artificial Intelligence at Cairo University**.

 I enjoy:
 - 🧠 Building ML & DL models